 This graph predicts a continuing trend in average selling prices in Pennsylvania, growth on an already strong recovery from 2012 and the highs of 2007.

-Lake Wallenpaupack Real Estate in NEPA Valley
+Wallenpaupack Lakefront Property in NEPA Valley

 Lake Wallenpaupack is located in Northeastern Pennsylvania (NEPA), in Wayne and Pike Counties.
 Partially located in the area known as the Pocono Mountains, lakefront pa property Lake Wallenpaupack is within vacationing distance of millions of residents of the Mid-Atlantic States.
 Philadelphia, New York, Trenton, and Scranton are all within 100 miles driving distance.